12 reasons why Peaky Blinders should be on every rider's watchlist - Horse & Hound

 Here are 12 very good reasons that all horse lovers should watch Peaky Blinders:

-1. It opens with top dog horse-loving gangster Tommy Shelby bareback riding through the streets of Birmingham.
+1. Top dog horse-loving gangster Tommy Shelby bareback riding through the streets of Birmingham.
 Hooked already.

-2. There’s some lovely police horses – they are taking part in an early morning raid, which is slightly crucial to the plot, but plot aside, the police horses are definitely the highlight of that episode.
+2. There’s some lovely police horses – these ones were taking part in an early morning raid in the last series

-3. Mr Shelby decides to overrule his aunt and buy a racehorse.
+3. Mr Shelby decided to overrule his aunt and buy a racehorse.
 Good decision

 4. Tattersalls, Epsom, Cheltenham — it’s like racing bingo.

-5. May Charlton is not going to let being a woman stand in the way of holding a trainers’ licence #girlpower.
+5. May Charlton was not going to let being a woman stand in the way of holding a trainers’ licence #girlpower.

 6. You’ll be diving for your Pony Club Manual of Horsemanship *spoiler: we can’t find anything about goldfish eating worm eggs in there either*.

 7. Grooms are celebrated.
-The lovely Curly has a horse-like sense to know when danger is around the corner and loves the horses more than any of the humans.
+The lovely Curly had a horse-like sense to know when danger is around the corner and loved the horses more than any of the humans.

 8. It doubles as a history lesson in illegal betting — off-track betting shops were only legalised in 1960.

-9. Mr Shelby diverts a family day out into a horse viewing.
+9. Mr Shelby diverted a family day out into a horse viewing.
 We can relate.

 10. Tweed.
 Tweed everywhere.